icspark-UHM/cat-quiz-lesson/README.md

 ## Let's write the code!

 We need to fill our page with our question data!
 We need to make the process reusable so we can use it for any question!
+We'll edit the code in `js/mainQuiz.js`.

 ### Make a Function
 We're going to make a function that takes each `question` as a parameter.